-A summary of this policy shall be posted in each district facility and shall be published in employee handbooks and on the district's website as directed by the district compliance coordinator.
+A summary of this policy and related materials shall be posted in each district facility.
+The policy shall also be published in student, parent and employee handbooks as directed by the district compliance coordinator.
 Notification of the policy shall be included in the school newsletter or published in the local newspaper annually.

+Approved:

-Approved: January 5, 2000; July 14, 2003; October 5, 2015, June 17, 2019
+January 5, 2000; July 14, 2003